Welcome to Year 4 - Bronte

 Explain the "secret" of the commutative law, that a x b = b x a, so that the first entry of the 1 x table is just the same as 0 x 1 in the 0 x table, hence they are the same colour.

 Taking it further: Choose a different colour for the 2 x table.
 Each table has a different colour.

 |Week 2||Week 3||Week 4||Week 5||Week 6||Week 7||Week 8||Week 9||Week 10||Week 11||Week 12|

 This term, we are learning about Ancient Greece!

 Activities you could complete at home are:

-6. Can YOU think of something YOU would like to do about electricity?
+8. Can YOU think of something YOU would like to do about Ancient Greece?
 Yes?
 Then do it and bring it in for us to be amazed at!

-All homework can be brought into school at any time to be celebrated.
+All homework can be brought into school at any time by the end of this half term to be celebrated.